iaminawe/dev.iaminawe.com/modules/domain/README.txt

 settings and who gets to assign nodes to specific domains.
 Generally, only users who you trust to 'administer site configuration' should be given the 'Administer domain records and settings' permission.
-As for 'set domain access,' that can be given to any user you trust to use the settings properly.
+As for 'set domain access,' that can be given to any user you trust to use the UI properly.

 ----
 3.3 Advanced Usage